citruslogic/client-server/README.md

         op-code) is sent back as an Object, treated as a String object by the client application.

-    5. The client application shows the transmitted program output to the user.
+ note: the client application should show the transmitted program output to the user neatly.